SigmaHQ/sigma-specification/Tags_specification.md

 # Tags <!-- omit in toc -->

-This documents defines the standardized tags that can be used to categorize the different Sigma rules.
+The following document defines the standardized tags that can be used to categorize the different Sigma rules.

 * Version 1.0.1
 * Release date 2022/12/19

-History:

-* 2022/09/18 Tags V1.0.0
-  * Initial formalisation from the sigma wiki
-* 2017 Sigma creation

 # Summary